awsdocs/aws-cdk-guide/doc_source/getting_started.md

 cdk destroy
 ```

+Enter y to approve the changes and delete any stack resources\.
 In some cases this command fails, such as when a resource isn't empty and must be empty before it can be destroyed\.
 See [Delete Stack Fails](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/troubleshooting.html#troubleshooting-errors-delete-stack-fails) in the *AWS CloudFormation User Guide* for details\.